 Do I need a permit for an alarm system in New Jersey?

 Yes, most NJ municipalities require alarm registration permits.
-Fees typically range from $25-$75 annually.
-Check with your local police department for specific requirements before installation.
+Fees range from $25-$75/year.
+Check with your local police department for specific requirements.
+Without registration, police may not respond to your alarms.

 What are false alarm fines in NJ?

-Yes, for most situations.
-Benefits include proper sensor placement, reduced false alarms, insurance discounts (10-20%), code compliance, and ongoing support.
+Yes, for most NJ situations.
+Benefits include proper sensor placement, reduced false alarms (fewer NJ fines), insurance discounts (10-20%), NJ code compliance, and ongoing support.
+DIY saves $100-$500 upfront but may not qualify for insurance discounts.

 What is the best alarm system for NJ homes?

-We recommend monitored systems with cellular backup, door/window sensors on all entry points, motion detectors, smoke/CO detection, and smartphone control.
+For NJ homes in 2026, we recommend monitored systems with cellular backup, door/window sensors on all entry points, motion detectors, smoke/CO detection, and smartphone control.
 Professional installation ensures proper coverage.
+Budget $800-$2,500 for a complete setup.

 Does an alarm system lower homeowners insurance in NJ?